Anerkiki/pokemon-island-resort/README.md

 - A Pokémon owner or trainer
 - Young and free spirited/eager for adventure
-- Someone who enjoys traveling and exploring new destinations
+- Someone who enjoys travelling and exploring new destinations
 - Enthusiastic about trying new and unique experiences and activities

 ### User Stories